hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ## Testing

-Now that we have developed our functions, we would want to write some unit tests for it to make the functionality resilient to code changes.
+Now that we have developed our function, we would want to write some unit tests to make the functionality resilient to code changes.
 For the pandas API, they are coupled together in the `tests/test_pandas_api.py` file.
 We can see that in that same directory we have different `test_pandas_*.py` files which contain tests for specific functionality, but most tests for the `pandas_meta.py` file are held here.

 Since we are mimicking functionality on the function we developed, our tests should reinforce that fact.
 For `count` we should test:

 * Counting on a table with null values.
 * Counting on a table with non-numeric values.
 * Counting on the two available axes.

 At this point, we could write some code on the test file and hope for the best, but I personally recommend installing Jupyter inside the venv as mentioned before so that whenever we build our library, it becomes available on a notebook where we can quickly start prototyping our test cases.
 It may look a bit overkill, but for larger functions with much more complex logic the functionality may need to be adjusted as edge cases are located.
 Whenever this happens, the ability to quickly prototype your test cases could be crucial and Jupyter allows us to do just that.

 However you may choose to develop your tests, our input for this function could look something like this:

 ```python
 tab = q('([] k1: 0n 2 0n 2 0n ; k2: (`a;`;`b;`;`c))')